blinkmobile/bm-uploader.js/docs/deployment.md

 # blob-uploader.js

-Include dist/bm-blob-uploader.min.js script, blobUploader will then be available globally as blobUploader
+Include dist/bm-blob-uploader.min.js script, BlobUploader will then be available globally as BlobUploader